Israel evacuates Palestinians from West Bank tent outpost

 MORE CAMPS PLANNED

-Palestinian activists criticized the raid and promised more protest camps in areas designated by Israel for settlements.
+Palestinian activists criticised the raid and promised more protest camps in areas designated by Israel for settlements.

 "The eviction and the exercise of force is another indication that Israel is defying the international consensus on the need to vacate occupied Palestinian land," Palestinian government spokesman Nour Odeh said.